wb2osz/direwolf/README.md

 	sudo make install
 	make install-conf

-For more details see the **User Guide** in the doc directory.
+For more details see the **User Guide** in the [doc directory](https://github.com/wb2osz/direwolf/tree/master/doc).
 Special considerations for the Raspberry Pi are found in **Raspberry-Pi-APRS.pdf**

+Use of "git clone" is not recommended at this time because there could be some inconsistencies during the transition from the old site.

 ## Join the conversation  ##